caesiumtea/entropically-nc/README.md

 ## to do
 - add fun buttons to about me page
-- splash page that asks people their preference for animation on/off
-- add freezeframe.js or similar
 - add comment widget - probably [giscus](https://giscus.app/)?
 - fix cursor effect causing page to stretch beyond edges x_x (this will be hard... advice encouraged lol)
 - make cute layout graphics (wanna try out image borders!)